apache/usergrid/ugc/README.md

 ## Release notes

 ### 0.0.5
+* New features
+  1. smart column widths
 * Bug fixes
   1. fixed issue with selecting a single column
+  1. fixed formatting of entities with heterogeneous attributes

 ### 0.0.4
 * Bug fixes